Providing Sales, Service, and Repairs for Brands including HP Printers, Samsung Printers, Canon Business Printers and more!

 While some environmentally-conscious businesses search for ways to go paperless as they utilize more email and digital storage applications or document management software, paper copies are still often a necessary part of your business.
 In fact, the average office worker uses 10,000 pieces of printer paper during the course of a year, which places office printers in the spotlight.

-With rising paper and toner costs, however, your bottom line insists you do whatever it takes to extend your printer's life so you can get the most service out of your printer.
-Fortunately, here are four ways to ensure you and your staff extend the life of your office printer, helping you get the most out of this machine and ultimately saving you time and money.
+With rising paper and toner costs, however, your bottom line insists you do whatever it takes to extend your printer’s life so you can get the most service out of your printer.
+Fortunately, here are four ways to ensure you and your staff extend the life of your office printers, helping you get the most out of this machine and ultimately saving you time and money.

 1. Read the User’s Manual

 The user’s manual for your printer contains invaluable information such as initial printer setup, instructions and troubleshooting.
 It also includes helpful diagrams to assist you in recognizing important printer components in order to remove paper jams and clean or replace parts.

 Keep the manual in a safe place for future reference.
 If you cannot locate your manual, it’s relatively easy to order a new one from the manufacturer’s website.